Social Evening - Tiki Tiki

 Don your favourite tropical attire and get ready for an unforgettable evening filled with fun, laughter, and island vibes!

-£2 a ticket and a raffle prize to add to our table!
+£2 a ticket plus a raffle prize to add to our table!
 One winner wins the lot!

 Advisory note: There is no step free access to the event.